Jozdien/AI-For-Dummies/Part I/README.md

 ### In the Real World

 Real-world deep learning models have many, many convolutions stacked together to be able to identify things with better accuracy and efficiency.
 That face recognition feature on your phone is a deep learning model, trained to recognize human faces.
 The voice assistant on your phone translates your voice into text with deep learning models.
 As mentioned before, GPT-3 uses deep learning with a ridiculous number of parameters to not only understand English, but also understand story, characters, writing style, and in some cases, [game strategy](https://slatestarcodex.com/2020/01/06/a-very-unlikely-chess-game/).
+You can also try out a deep learning model trained on scribblings over at Google's [Quickdraw](https://quickdraw.withgoogle.com/).

 ### Alright, so how do I actually use this stuff?